cetorres/cs5920-project-demo/README.md

 ## Class Project

+This is final class project of CS 5920 - Intro to Applied to Cryptography attended at [UCCS](https://uccs.edu) for my [PhD in Computer Science program](https://eas.uccs.edu/cs/academics/graduate-programs/phd-in-engineering-concentration-in-computer-science) during the Spring of 2023 and presented on 04/26/2023.
+This project has a demo and a final report paper.

-### Homomorphic Encryption: What Is It and How Can It Help Secure Healthcare Systems
+### Title: Homomorphic Encryption: What Is It and How Can It Help Secure Healthcare Systems

 An introductory discussion about homomorphic encryption, what it is, how it works, and how it can help secure healthcare systems and protect patient data privacy.